pumoco/pumo.io/content/posts/MLOps.zenml.md

 in order to go for the next step have to setup new conda enviroment for ZenML.

-1.python and zenml code in github
+1. python and zenml code in github
-2.AWS account
+2. AWS account
+3. some ex
+4. ubuntu
+5. jupyterlab
+6. anaconda